inglish2022/Regex-tutorial-17/gist-template.md

 # REGEX Tutorial:

- URL regex: URL regular expressions can b used o verify if a string has a valid URL format as well as to extract an URL from a string.
+ URL regex: URL regular expressions can be used to verify if a string has a valid URL format as well as to extract an URL from a string.